eyneill777/SeeShell/README.md

     * Set rawDataPath to be the filepath to the shell data folder
     * Set genusPath and speciesPath to be locations of the output folders for preprocessed shell images.
 These should be empty folders, and the preprocessing script will sort the data into them.
   - run PreprocessData.py

+### Launch the API:
+  - Navigate to the API folder in your repository in a terminal window
+  - Type flask --app SeeShellAPI.py run to launch the API         (dev environment only)